Create a simple PC SDK application

 When you double-click a controller in the list, a connection to that controller must be established and you must be logged on.
 Use the following procedure to implement this functionality.

-3. Log on to the selected controller.
+- For controllers running RobotWare 8 and later, register the control station.
 For more information, see the code sample of Implement event handler.

 Implement event handler